ShubhaamTiwary/Blog-App-in-MERN/README.md

 # Project Title

 This is a Blog website , where users can register / login and create post on the website .
 The author of the post can also edit his post and can see other authors content and posts.
-This website id developed in MERN stack.
+This website is developed in MERN stack.

 ## Tech Stack